Ubersmake/Adventure/README.md

 ## To Do

+* Separate Adventure into Core (Parser), Viewer, Editor, and Validator modules.

 * A better "Hello World" example.

-* Separate Adventure into Core (Parser), Viewer, Editor, and Validator modules.

 * Create How To documentation.

 ### Core

+* Implement Back warning.

 * Display text based on previous choices.

-* Implement "back" behavior.

 ### Editor